Becoming an Insurance Agent: How to Start the Process

 Starting your own insurance business is not a decision that should be taken lightly.
 That’s why Farm Bureau offers the Developing Agent Program so you can test your skills before you commit.
 We let you dip your toes in the insurance industry for up to four months while we determine together if it’s the right step for you.
 During this period, you don’t have to quit your current job.
 You’ll set your own work schedule while you learn the ins and outs of running your own insurance business.

-If you think you’d like to get started in the Agent Development Program, your first step is to complete our online candidate information form.
+If you think you’d like to start the process of becoming a Farm Bureau insurance agent, your first step is to complete our online candidate information form.
 Next, you’ll take part in a series of interviews to start planning how you will succeed as an insurance agent.

-First Meeting: A Strategic Focus
+A Strategic Focus

-- Why Me?
+- Why me?

 - Why Farm Bureau?

-- Why Now?
+- Why now?

 Key Person and Commitment

 - Series 6 and 63 (Optional)

-Once you’ve successfully completed the Agent Development program, you’ll take the final steps to becoming a contracted agent!
+Once you’ve successfully completed the Agent Development program, you’ll take the final steps to becoming a contracted agent.
 Your Agency Manager will continue to work with you to further your professional development and set up a customized transition plan.
 This should be a smooth change since you’ve gotten some valuable, on-the-job practice during the last four months.